 - Streamline, for profiling software and graphics rendering performance.
-Streamline integrates Performance Advisor, a reporting tool used for automating graphics performance analysis and reporting in continuous integration deployments. - Frame Advisor, for profiling rendering efficiency and usage of graphics APIs. - Mali Offline Compiler, for static analysis of shader programs and compute kernels. - RenderDoc for Arm GPUs, for debugging and inspecting usage of graphics APIs.
+Streamline integrates Performance Advisor, a reporting tool used for automating graphics performance analysis and reporting in continuous integration deployments. - Frame Advisor, for profiling frames and their usage of graphics APIs. - RenderDoc for Arm GPUs, for debugging frames and their usage of graphics APIs. - Mali Offline Compiler, for static analysis of shader programs and compute kernels.